arthiv1/MachineLearningInsights/README.md

 •	Spoke at Pycon 2015 - (https://in.pycon.org/2015/ )

 •	Spoke at the Artificial Intelligence IEEE conference held at Taiwan

+•	Spoke at the International Conference on Applied and Theoretical Computing and Communication Technology, Bangalore, 2016

 •	Spoke at Fifth Elephant 2013 https://fifthelephant.talkfunnel.com/2013/644-similar-entity-detection-in-large-data